Percentage Discount Break-Even Calculator: Know Your Numbers Before You Discount

 But wait.
 Your cost is still $60.
 So now your profit is only $20.

-You didn't lose 20% of your profit.
-You lost 50% of your profit.
+Your percentage discount didn't cost you 20% of your profit.
+It cost you 50% of your profit.

 That's the trap.
 Discounts come out of your margin, not your revenue.